 • Eco play boxes

 We always work hard with the children to ensure that they understand and use the REDUCE RE-USE RE- CYCLE message.
-This year we are taking part in a new initiative Bag2school .
+The school regularly takes part in a recycling initiative Bag2school .
 Please can you sort out any clothes, handbags, belts, shoes, bedding (not quilts) and curtains that you no longer want and bring them into school in the bag or in a black bin liner if you have lots of recycling.
 The school will get money, which will then help to fund new projects.

-As part of the Global aspect of the scheme we have sponsored a child in Burundi through Action Aid and write and receive letters and pictures regularly.
+As part of the Global aspect of the scheme we have sponsored a child in Burundi named Viannay who has now left school.
+It was lovely to be a sponsor through his education.
+We are now sponsoring another child this time from Ethopia called Kalkidan.
+We do this through through Action Aid and the children write and receive letters and pictures regularly.